-All students are encouraged to participate in artistic and cultural pursuits through a variety of Enrichment projects and many studying these subjects progress to higher education and successful careers in the creative arts; an industry to the region’s and the UK’s economic success.
+All students are encouraged to participate in artistic and cultural pursuits through a variety of Enrichment programmes.
+Meanwhile, many studying arts and culture subjects progress to Higher Education and successful careers in the creative arts sector regionally, nationally and sometimes internationally.

-We encourage staff and students to undertake fund-raising activities for national, regional and local charities and many successful initiatives take place each year which highlight the community spirit generated
+We encourage staff and students to undertake fundraising activities for national, regional and local charities.
+Many successful initiatives take place each year, highlighting the community spirit at Brock.

 Local enterprise partnerships (LEPs)

-Sport plays an important part in Brock life.
-All our students are encouraged to participate in sporting activities to gain team-building skills and to enhance their health and well-being.
+All our students are encouraged to participate in sporting activities to gain team-building skills and to enhance their overall health and wellbeing.

 Global initiatives with local impact

-A high number of international students choose to study at Brock each year; bringing additional income not just for the College but to the wider community as they and their families visit the area and stay with local host
+A high number of International students choose to study at Brock each year, bringing additional income not just for the College but for the wider community.

-Our initiative in China (a sister school college in Zhuhai) re-enforces the UK’s expertise in education and enhances our reputation and that of the region.
-Our own teachers also benefit from this collaboration as they gain experience of China and its culture.
+Meanwhile, our sister school initiative with a school in Zhuhai, China, helps underline the UK’s expertise in education.
+Our teachers also benefit from this collaboration, gaining experience of China and its culture.